Territorial Cup Series: Point system

 Points are awarded for all sports in which both schools maintain an intercollegiate team during the school year.
 Each sport is worth one point, which is awarded to the winner of the head-to-head match-up between the two teams.
 If the head-to-head match-up ends in a tie, each team receives half a point.
 In baseball and softball, all games, both conference and non-conference, count as one point combined.
 In swimming and diving, cross country, golf, and track and field, whichever team finishes higher in the standings at the Pac-12 championship receives one point.
-In addition, games between the schools in Pac-12 tournament and NCAA tournament play will count towards the series as well.
 Should the two universities finish tied, the winner shall be decided by whichever school finishes higher in the Directors' Cup standings.
-If the teams finish in a tie in the Director Cup standings, the winner of the Duel in the Desert will decide the tie.
+If the teams finish in a tie in the Director Cup standings, the series will end in a tie.

 Trophy

 The winner of the series receives a silver Territorial Cup Series trophy.
-One university must accumulate at least 11 points or more to win the trophy outright.
+One university must accumulate at least 11½ points or more to win the trophy outright.
 When the trophy is won, the logo of the winner is featured at the top of it.
 If U of A wins, a block “A” logo is placed on top of the trophy.
-If ASU wins the trophy, a “Sparky the Sun Devil” logo (not the current ASU “pitchfork” logo) will be placed.
-If both schools finish tied at 10½ points, the series ends in a tie and the school that finishes higher in Director's Cup Standings retains the trophy.
-The 2019–20 was cut short in the wake of the COVID-19 outbreak, which resulted in the schools only playing in 12 of the 21 events.
+If ASU wins the trophy, a “Sparky the Sun Devil” logo (not the ASU “pitchfork” logo) will be placed.
+If both schools finish tied at 11 points, the series ends in a tie and the school that finishes higher in Director's Cup Standings retains the trophy.
+The 2019–20 year was cut short in the wake of the COVID-19 outbreak, which resulted in the schools only playing in 12 of the 21 events.
+The 2020–21 season ASU Men's & Women's Swimming & Diving teams both opted out of the season, resulting in 2 fewer points & did not count towards final standings.
+Also during the 2020–21 season because of Covid travel restrictions, U of A & ASU Women's Gymnastics competed twice, each meet for ½ point.